Latest updates

 managing risks in school curriculum activities procedure provides the process for risk assessment and management of activities planned to

-deliver the curriculum in Prep to Year 12.
+deliver the curriculum in kindergarten to Year 12.

-The CARA guidelines demonstrate the minimum safety standard expected for common curriculum activities.
+The CARA guidelines demonstrate the minimum safety standard expected for common student activities.
 Schools are required to:

-- determine additional risks, hazards and control measures relevant to the activity and the specific school/group circumstances in order to lift the safety standard above the minimum.
+- consult the published CARA guideline as a starting point to determine additional hazards, risks, and control measures relevant to the activity and the specific school/group circumstances in order to lift the safety standard above the minimum